Omit scripts from HTML

 Please load Iframely’s embed.js script to your page yourself as described below.

-Embed.js is still required so your page can communicate with Iframely iFrames.
-You can load embed.js by adding it to the head of your page:
+Embed.js is still required so your page can communicate with Iframely iFrames, for example to adjust the height of rich media.
+You can simply load embed.js by adding it to the head of your page:

 <script async src="//cdn.iframe.ly/embed.js"></script>

-However, your page may or may not have our embeds on it.
-We suggest loading embed.js only when it is required:
+Your page may or may not have our embeds on it.
+Here is an example code that loads embed.js only when it is required:

 See the embed.js document if you need events and controls that our Embed.js script provides.